 SASA will once again be producing proceedings of peer-reviewed papers from its annual conference with the inclusion of a Part A: Theoretical Statistics and a Part B: Applied Statistics.
 Presenters who would like to submit contributions for review and inclusion in the proceedings are requested to take note of the following:

-The deadline for submission of full paper(s) was extended to 22 September 2017 and is now closed.
+The deadline for submission of full paper(s) is 17 September 2018.

 Papers may cover all aspects of theoretical and/or applied Statistics, but should contain original research.
 SASA endeavours to produce proceedings of the highest quality.
 The applied option should involve research into the innovative real-world application of statistical techniques; the challenges, insights and implementation of which lead to a better understanding of statistical theory and its application.

 Instructions to authors:

-- Authors must upload two copies of their full paper on the Conference Proceedings page: the original copy and a blinded copy with all author names, affiliations, and contact details removed.
+- Authors must upload two copies of their full paper on the Conference Proceedings page here: the original copy and a blinded copy with all author names, affiliations, and contact details removed.

 - All submissions must be submitted as a single .pdf document with all figures and tables placed in their desired positions.